livelyjing/2022-01-13-dafanh-online/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online.
+  <strong>Where:</strong> This training will jointly take place at both Chico and San Bernardino campuses, live streaming from each site.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  The instructors will email you with information about directions to the physical location the information you will need to attend this meeting.
 </p>
 {% endif %}